MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 ## Research Interest

-I'm mainly interested in the research of Natural Language Processing, with a special interest in commonsense reasoning and acquisition.
-In general, I'm aspired to answer the following questions: How can we build deep learning models to efficiently and accurately learn the commonsense knowledge from large corpus?
-How can machine learning models learn the commonsense related information or attributes behind?
-What additional information should we provide to deep learning models for them to capture the commonsense knowledge?
-What is the ultimate way to realize understanding human language by machine?
+I'm mainly interested in the research of Natural Language Processing, with a special interest in commonsense reasoning.

-Beside the above topics, I'm also actively participating researches in machine learning based data mining with the combination of other field's knowledge such as environmental and energy.
+I also participated researches in data mining with the combination of other field's knowledge such as environmental and energy.

+[//]: # (In general, I'm aspired to answer the following questions: How can we build deep learning models to)

+[//]: # (efficiently and accurately learn the commonsense knowledge from large corpus?
+How can machine learning models learn the)

+[//]: # (commonsense related information or attributes behind?
+What additional information should we provide to deep learning)

+[//]: # (models for them to capture the commonsense knowledge?
+What is the ultimate way to realize understanding human language)

+[//]: # (by machine?)

 ## Education